rkthomps/coq-modeling/README.md

     `python3 src/evaluation/compile_corpus.py /raw/data/hierarchy [-n <num processes>]`\
     This will compile all coq files in the hierarchy. `num processes` indicates what to pass to the `-j` option of `make`.
   - _I was able to compile 2246 of the 2593 files this way.
 I am still unsure why not all files compile._
+- **Running Evaluation**
+  - Run evaluation on a hold-out set of theorems with\
+    `python3 src/evaluation/evaluate.py src/evaluation/confs/codellama.yaml`\
+    Note, [codellama.yaml](src/evaluation/confs/codellama.yaml) is a configuration file, and can be replaced with any .yaml file of the same format.